AaronGullickson/piat_age_politics/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Age and Political Ideology

 # Introduction